“If you don’t have roots, you don’t have shit…” -Mike Ness

 Living where you live, man, you’ve got some of the best, fine-line, Latino, black & gray—you’ve got some of the best of that style of tattooing in the world.

 And you know, I’ve gotten work done by some of the best guys.
 Mike Brown, Mark Mahoney, Eric Maaske, Chris Garver, Oliver Peck and Leo Zulueta.
 Leo Zulueta did the skellie on me.
 It was probably my second or third tat.
 Maybe my 19th birthday, or my 20th.
 I woke up from the tat out of a nod and it was done.

 Yeah.
 You want black, no one’s black is blacker than Leo’s.

 That’s right.
-And I think you hit on something interesting, talking about how in the eighties and nineties, tattooing was an anti-social statement, and now, it’s almost just a fashion statement.
+And I think you hit on something interesting — how in the eighties and nineties, tattooing was an anti-social statement, and now, it’s almost just a fashion statement.

 I have friends that never got a tat, and I can’t help but just go, “God…that’s so cool dude—you don’t have any tats. ” Now that seems almost like it’s more of a statement.
 I mean, it’s crazy.
 All these pro athletes are getting tats, going right to the neck…it takes a little bit of the fun out of it.
 But whatever.
 You can’t spend a lot of time thinking about it.

 At least in the musical scene, it’s true, being tattooed is the standard.

 Johnny Winter—I remember seeing him and going, “God damn.”

 Oh yeah.
 He got tattooed by Mike Malone.
 By Rollo, yeah.

 He was probably one of the first guys.
 And then it was the Stray Cats.
 Or, what’s his name, from Levi and the Rockats, Smutty.
 It was the first time I saw somebody all tattooed-up, to the hands.